djzager/djzager.github.io/content/posts/4-tooltime-ansible.md

 localhost                  : ok=4    changed=2    unreachable=0    failed=0
 ```

 Simple enough, we now have an application that can ask the API server for the
-API groups and make use of them if they are available.
+API groups and make use of specific APIs if they are available.
 Uninstalling our Nginx
 application is as easy as `ansible-playbook playbook.yml -e state=absent`.
 Wouldn't it be great if we could name our objects something other than
 `example-nginx` and set the number of replicas in our Deployment?
 Next, we'll